Spread the love

 One friend has four safety deposit boxes, where she keeps all her valuables locked away because she fears someone may break into her home.
 Yet, she will complain profusely about bad treatment after giving her body away to any glib stranger with a shiny resume.

-I’ve met too many women who are what I can “man-pleasers.”
-They hop readily into relationships eager to please and end up forfeiting themselves for a little company.
-It seems that few women actually feel that their needs are important enough to state out loud when they encounter a man with romantic potential.
-This is evident by the growing populace of women who go in into relationships with their heads in the sky, their hearts on their sleeves, and their hopes in the hands of the object of their affection.
+I’ve met too many women who are what I call “man-pleasers.”
+They hop readily into relationships eager to please and forfeit themselves for a little company.
+It seems that few women feel that their needs are important enough to state out loud when they encounter a man with romantic potential.
+This is evident by the growing populace of women who go into relationships with their heads in the sky, their hearts on their sleeves, and their hopes in the hands of the object of their affection.
 For these women, their value is determined by a man’s acceptance, approval, or rejection, and oftentimes this behavior stems from psychological injuries from childhood.

 What about you?
 What’s really important to you, and is it in sync with your actions?
 What would others say, if they were asked this question about you?
 Think about it.